antifen/DASC/README.md

-## Navigating Challenges in Mitosis Detection: A Difficulty-Aware Learning Paradigm
+## Weakly-Supervised Navigating Challenges in Mitosis Detection: A Difficulty-Aware Learning Paradigm

 ## ABSTRACT
- Mitosis nuclei count is an important indicator for pathological diagnosis and histological grade of breast cancer.
-At present, it mainly relies on pathologists to manually review whole slide images (WSI), which is time-consuming, laborious, and subjective.
-Due to the extreme class imbalance of nuclei types, large intra-class heterogeneity, and high inter-class similarity in breast pathology images, existing automated methods for mitosis detection struggle to achieve optimal results.
-Additionally, they inadequately address sample noise and hard sample learning, reducing detection robustness.
-In this paper, we propose a Difficulty-Aware Supervised
+Mitosis nuclei count is an important indicator for breast cancer diagnosis and grading, currently relying on manual whole slide image review by pathologists, which is time-consuming, labor-intensive, and subjective.
+Due to extreme class imbalance of nuclei types, intra-class heterogeneity, and inter-class similarity in breast pathology images, these data challenges hinder mitosis detection, with inadequate handling of sample noise and hard samples further reducing robustness.
+In this paper, we propose a  Weakly-Supervised
- Contrastive Learning (DASC) classification framework based on the nuclei patch level.
+Difficulty-Aware Learning (WS-DAL) framework based on the nuclei patch level.
 First, the difficulty and quantity of data are balanced by the Negative Sample Search (NS) method.
 Then, Dynamic Memory Units (DMU) and Difficulty Level Evaluation (DLE) are used to select simple samples, eliminate noisy samples, and subdivide and validate the difficulty levels of hard samples to obtain a clean and refined dataset.
-Finally, Subclass-based Difficulty-Driven Supervised Contrastive Learning (SDSCL) aims to address the issues of intra-class heterogeneity and inter-class similarity and optimize the learning of hard samples.
-Experimental results show that our method achieves state-of-the-art detection on ICPR2014, TUPAC2016, and MIDOG2021 breast pathology datasets.
-Furthermore, evaluation of the newly released GZMH-V2 dataset, a clinical dataset introduced by our team, demonstrates that our method surpasses several widely adopted classical detection approaches.
-The proposed method in this paper is a simple classification model that only uses point annotations, highlighting its potential application for breast cancer mitosis detection.
+Finally, Class-Stratified Difficulty-Guided Learning (CSDGL) aims to address the issues of intra-class heterogeneity and inter-class similarity and optimize the learning of hard samples.
+Experimental results show that our method achieves state-of-the-art detection on the ICPR2014, TUPAC2016, and MIDOG2021 datasets, and surpasses several widely adopted classical detection approaches on the newly released clinical dataset GZMH-V2, introduced by our team.
+The proposed method in this paper is an easy-to-use classification model that only uses weakly supervised point annotations, highlighting its potential application for breast cancer mitosis detection.

 #### Hardware